tombarys/roam-depot-nautilus/README.md

 - use e.g. "10m" or "20min" to set the task duration (other than default)
 - use your custom trigger word specified in Settings to change color of some tasks to red
 - add e.g. "d18:30" or "d9:05" in tasks to denote the time when they were finished (or use extension for it)
-- if needed add e.g. "d30%" or "d90%" (or click task) to track progress as the task duration is shown appropriatelly shorter in spiral
+- if needed, add e.g. "d30%" or "d90%" (or click task) to track progress – the task duration will be shown shorter in spiral until the progress reaches 100% and changes to DONE
 - during a day: reorder tasks and move some of them after fixed events to ensure they will not be planned earlier

 ## Quick Start Videos

-### General use
+### Basic usage

 <img src="https://github.com/tombarys/roam-depot-nautilus/blob/e5517dbdf8f873e1e5041219de3da36f376dcfca/videothumb.png?raw=true" width="600"></img>